-Contact Farzana Mohammed email: [email protected] with suggestions to improve vaccine uptake and concerns from BAME communities.
+Contact Farzana Mohammed email: [email protected] with suggestions to improve vaccine uptake and concerns.
 She is the pharmacist representative on a group called Muslim Doctors Cymru, who are trying to dispel some of the myths circulating about the Covid-19 vaccinations

 The Quran states: “Surely with all hardships there is ease” 94:6.
 We know that “there is no disease that Allah has created, except that he also has created its cure”.
 As Muslims, we have a duty to preserve life and getting vaccinated is the most effective way to prevent illness and loss of life from COVID-19.